Simona735/PPDS-assignments/README.md

 **Streams and events:**
 Total time: 0.32 seconds

 Mean kernel duration (milliseconds): 100.315591

 Mean kernel standard deviation (milliseconds): 128.678776

 In total time there is no improvement as there was no made from second version.

-We have also used the CUDA Occupancy Calculator excel sheet.
+To determine the correctness of the use of the parameters we have used the CUDA Occupancy Calculator excel sheet.
 The result was that the occupancy is 100%.
 This was decided on the basis of the number of threads per block.